manit989/manit989/README.md

 - 👋 Hi, I’m @manit989
-- 👀 I’m interested in linux and shell scripting .
+- 👀 I’m interested in linux and python .